-- 1. Recommendations: - A. Land Use and Zoning - Rezone the Forest Glen Medical Center (9801 Georgia Avenue) from R-60 to CRT-2.5, C-2.5, R-2.5, H-120 to accommodate a mixed-use, pedestrian-oriented development at the Metro transit station. - Prioritize affordable housing and habitat preservation and restoration as the top public benefit point for optional method development.
-Provide a minimum of 15 percent MPDUs for the affordable housing public benefit. - B. Urban Design - Concentrate building height and density at the intersection of Georgia Avenue and Forest Glen Road with appropriate transitions to surrounding residential neighborhoods. - Consider accommodating an entrance to the planned passageway under Georgia Avenue within the new construction near the Metro station. - Locate public open space/plaza near the passageway entrance. - Provide an onsite kiss and ride area from Woodland Drive for transit users. - Maintain existing curb cuts on Georgia Avenue at the present location or farther north from the intersection. - Provide a 25-foot setback, at a minimum, from building face to curb along Georgia Avenue and Forest Glen Road to accommodate a generous sidewalk.
+- A. Land Use and Zoning - Rezone the Forest Glen Medical Center (9801 Georgia Avenue) from R-60 to CRT-2.5, C-2.5, R-2.5, H-120 to accommodate a mixed-use, pedestrian-oriented development at the Metro transit station. - Prioritize affordable housing and habitat preservation and restoration as the top public benefit point for optional method development.
+Provide a minimum of 15 percent MPDUs for the affordable housing public benefit. - B. Urban Design - Concentrate building height and density at the intersection of Georgia Avenue and Forest Glen Road with appropriate transitions to surrounding residential neighborhoods. - Consider accommodating an entrance to the planned passageway under Georgia Avenue within the new construction near the Metro station. - Locate public open space/plaza near the passageway entrance. - Provide a [kiss and ride] drop off area accessible from Woodland Drive for transit users. - Reduce parking to the greatest extent possible, including but not limited to Shared Parking and Uncoupled Parking. - Buildings along Woodland Drive should be residential and have compatible size and scale to existing community - Maintain existing curb cuts on Georgia Avenue at the present location or farther north from the intersection. - Provide a 25-foot setback, at a minimum, from building face to curb along Georgia Avenue and Forest Glen Road to accommodate a generous sidewalk.